alfredzou/BoardGameGeek_Pipeline/README.md

 Since the dataset was small, there was no need to use the parallel processing of PySpark.
 Additionally there would of been a lot of additional infrastructure overhead of setting up a spark cluster using Dataproc, Google's managed Spark cluster.

-Additionally there are a lot of benefits for using dbt:
+I choose to use dbt because:
 - it's easy to write tests
 - leverages the compute of a database
-- generates data dictionary
+- provides more data visibility through data dictionary and lineage
+- PySpark not required